YangLiTHSS/yanglithss.github.io/README.md

 ## About Me
 I am now a 1st-year Ph.D. student at School of Software, Tsinghua University, supervised by Associate Professor Zhenhua Li.
 Before that, I received my B.Sc.
 (2018.6) and M.Eng.
-(2021.6) degree also from School of Software, Tsinghua University.
+(2021.6) degrees also from School of Software, Tsinghua University.
 My research interests mainly include big data analysis, machine learning, and network measurement.

 ## Publications